I've always been interested in interior design and love sharing my knowledge about the topic.

-Its no secret that everyone loves Ikea furniture.
-The Swedish retailer is one of the most successful in the world.
-I'm willing to bet that you have at least one item from Ikea in your home right now; and so does your neighbor, and your best friend...
-Which is why the cult of Ikea has spawned the Cult of the Great Ikea Hacks, or Ikea furniture that's been customized so that its no longer recognizable as such.
+It's no secret that everyone loves Ikea furniture.
+The Swedish retailer is one of the most successful furniture companies in the world.
+I'm willing to bet that you have at least one item from Ikea in your home right now, and so does your neighbor and your best friend.
+This is why the cult of Ikea has spawned the Cult of the Great Ikea Hacks—or Ikea furniture that's been customized so that it's no longer recognizable as such.

-Ikea's furniture has clean lines and basic good design that lends itself beautifully to being hacked.
+Ikea's furniture has clean lines and a basic design that lends itself beautifully to being hacked.
 Some customizations are quite simple and ingenious, while others require the use of power tools.
-Examples abound and people are always coming up with new ways to customize their easily accessible and relatively cheap Ikea furniture.
-Below are my 5 favorite hacks of the moment.
+Examples abound, and people are always coming up with new ways to customize their easily accessible and relatively cheap Ikea furniture.
+Below are my 5 favorites of the moment.

-On my blog PrettyHaus.com, I had the chance to interview Cheryle Rhuda and Danika Herrick about their business which takes hacking to a new level of easy-breezy.
-They've devised light weight panels of fretwork made to fit on various pieces of Ikea's hard furnishings like Rast and Malm, just to name a couple.
-You only need to stick them on where you want them and then secure with a brad or two.
-But frankly, I could talk about them until Ikea puts it's first store on the moon, but pictures speak a lot louder.
-Their website is www.myoverlays.com
+On my blog, I had the chance to interview Cheryle Rhuda and Danika Herrick about their business, which takes hacking to a new level of easy-breezy.
+They've devised lightweight panels of fretwork made to fit various pieces of Ikea's hard furnishings like Rast and Malm, to name a couple.
+You only need to stick them where you want them and then secure them with a brad or two.
+But frankly, I could talk about them until Ikea puts its first store on the moon, but pictures speak a lot louder.
+Their website is www.myoverlays.com.

 IKEA Hack #2: Pretty Pegs

-This is another forehead smacking, brilliant idea.
-Pretty Pegs, a company based in Sweden, has designed a line of beautiful legs that fit IKEA furniture.
-They will instantly add some pizazz and change the look of the sofa or chair just enough to make it your own.
-Their website is www.prettypegs.se
+This is another forehead-smacking, brilliant idea.
+Pretty Pegs, a company based in Sweden, has designed beautiful legs that fit IKEA furniture.
+They will instantly add some pizzazz and change the look of the sofa or chair just enough to make it your own.
+Their website is www.prettypegs.se.

 IKEA Hack #3: Bemz

 One way to disguise your Ikea furniture is to clad it in some unexpected fabric.
-Bemz offers a huge range of slipcovers to literally hide the sofa, chair or bed underneath.
-They can be pricy but certainly cheaper than buying a new sofa.
-They have 180 fabrics to choose from for old and new models of Ikea sofas, chairs and even beds. www.bemz.com
+Bemz offers a huge range of slipcovers to literally hide the sofa, chair, or bed underneath.
+They can be pricey—but certainly cheaper than buying a new sofa.
+They have 180 fabrics to choose from for old and new models of Ikea sofas, chairs, and even beds.
+Their website is www.bemz.com.

 IKEA Hack #4: Mykea

 Mykea is another weapon in the arsenal of camouflaging Ikea furniture.
-It sells artist designed stickers in custom sizes made specifically to fit Ikea furniture.
-Some of their designs are pretty ingenious. www.thisismykea.com
+It sells artist-designed stickers in custom sizes made specifically to fit Ikea furniture.
+Some of their designs are pretty ingenious.
+You can find them at www.thisismykea.com.